virtusize/integration_android/README.md

 #### B. Usage

-- Add a VirtusizeInPageStand in your activity's XML layout file.
+- **Add a VirtusizeInPageStand in your activity's XML layout file.**

-  By using our default styles, set up `app:virtusizeInPageStandardStyle="virtusize_black"` or `app:virtusizeInPageStandardStyle="virtusize_teal"`
+  In order to use our default styles, set `app:virtusizeInPageStandardStyle="virtusize_black"` or `app:virtusizeInPageStandardStyle="virtusize_teal"`

   If you'd like to change the background color of the CTA button, you can use `app:inPageStandardButtonBackgroundColor="#123456"`

-  If you'd like to set up the horizontal margins between the edges of the app screen and the InPageStandard, you can use `app:inPageStandardHorizontalMargin="16dp"`
+  If you'd like to set the horizontal margins between the edges of the app screen and the InPageStandard, you can use `app:inPageStandardHorizontalMargin="16dp"`

   - XML